harsh2527/SFIT-ERP/Bruteforce Password Recovery Code.md

 ### Summary
-It is possible to bruteforce recovery code from email on SFITerp as it dosen't have incorrect input limt.
+It is possible to bruteforce recovery code from email on SFIT-erp as it dosen't have incorrect input limt.
 I have tried 80+ different combinations until i reached the 6 code user received on email.
 ````
 Steps to Reproduce:-
 1. Click "Reset password" option on the erp portal(sfiterp.sfit.co.in:98/reset_password.asp).